Skip to content

 Every stakeholder sees their lens

 Showrunner sees season continuity and character tracking.
 Producer sees estimated duration, budget signals, and scene counts.
-Commissioner sees format compliance, content flags, and revision history.
-Same FDX file — four different intelligence reports.
+Review teams see format checks, content flags, and revision history.
+Same FDX file, different intelligence views.

 Intelligence Report

 This is the actual output — not a mockup.
 Every stakeholder sees a different view of the same script.
-This is the Commissioner's Brief and Continuity panel.
+This is the Review Brief and Continuity panel.

 Project